-Reșița retains a strong industrial profile having amongst its main employers long established industrial agents such as UCM Reșița (machine construction factory) or TMK Reșița (steel factory).
+Reșița retains a strong industrial profile having among its main employers long-established industrial agents such as UCM Reșița (machine construction factory) or TMK Reșița (steel factory).

 Aerial view of Mociur brownfield site

-4. Affordable land price with mobility plan and good connectivity
+4. Affordable land prices with new mobility plan and good connectivity

-Reșița has a good connectivity to the national infrastructure.
-Located in Western Romania, in less than standard daily driving distance to European capitals: Vienna (6h:30min), Budapest (4h), Belgrade (3h).
-The closest larger city is Timișoara, 100km away north west of Reșița.
+Reșița also has good connectivity to the national infrastructure.
+Located in Western Romania, relatively close to booming European capitals: Vienna (6h:30min), Budapest (4h), Belgrade (3h).
+The closest larger city is Timișoara, 100 kilometers away north west of Reșița.

-The city is less than 1h away from A1 highway (via Lugoj), part of the Ten-T core network corridor connecting Romania to Central and Western Europe.
-The nearest international airport is in Timișoara, while 3 ports connecting to the Danube Delta are in the range of 150km.
+The city is less than 1h away from the A1 highway (via Lugoj), part of the Ten-T core network corridor connecting Romania to Central and Western Europe.
+The nearest international airport is in Timișoara, while 3 ports connecting to the Danube and further to the Black Sea are in the range of 150 kilometers.